aquova/chip8-book/src/wasm.md

 </html>
 ```

 We'll add more to it later, but for now this will suffice.
-However, our web program will not run if you simply open the file in a web browser, you will need to start a web server first.
+Our web program will not run if you simply open the file in a web browser, you will need to start a web server first.
 If you have Python 3 installed, which all modern Macs and many Linux distributions do, you can simply start a web server via:

 ```
 $ python3 -m http.server
 ```

-Then navigate to `localhost` in your web browser.
+Navigate to `localhost` in your web browser.
 If you ran this in the `web` directory, you should see our `index.html` page displayed.
-Now, I've tried to find a simple, built-in way to start a local web server on Windows, and I haven't really found one.
+I've tried to find a simple, built-in way to start a local web server on Windows, and I haven't really found one.
 I personally use Python 3, but you are welcome to use any other similar service, such as `npm` or even some Visual Studio Code extensions.
 It doesn't matter which, just so they can host a local web page.

 ## Defining our WebAssembly API

-Here are the broad steps we are going to take to create our browser emulator.
 We have our  `chip8_core` created already, but we are now missing all of the functionality we added to `desktop`.
 Loading a file, handling key presses, telling it when to tick, etc. On the other hand, we have a web page that (will) run JavaScript, which needs to handle inputs from the user and display items.
 Our `wasm` crate is what goes in the middle.
 It will take inputs from JavaScript and convert them into the data types required by our  `chip8_core`.

 Most importantly, we also need to somehow create a `chip8_core::Emu` object and keep it in scope for the entirety of our web page.
-This is also where that happens.

 To begin, let's include a few external crates that we will need to allow Rust to interface with JavaScript.
 Open up `wasm/Cargo.toml` and add the following dependencies: